dleidert/bde-lock/docs/about.md

 In Windows a manually or automatically unlocked BitLocker encrypted drive stays unlocked until the system is restarted.
 This is not optimal for everybody, especially if the drive in question holds sensible data, which should only be unlocked for a specific event and then be locked afterwards again.
 For example: Some backup is stored on an encrypted drive.
 The drive gets unlocked to update the backup copy.
 As soon as the update is complete, there is no further need for this drive to stay unlocked.

 For whatever reason Microsoft does not provide a drive context menu function to re-lock the drive.
 Many users therefor have asked Microsoft support or their fellow Windows users, how they can lock the drive without restarting the system.
+Typical questions are:

 > How to lock / re-lock the Bitlocker encrypted drive without restarting the system?